 Some of the famous port scanning techniques are:

 - SYN Scan: It is also known as a half-open scan, which sends an SYN and waits for an SYN-ACK response.
 Once the response is received, the scanner will never respond again.

 - XMAS and FIN Scan: It is a particular type of scan that gathers information without logging itself into any target system.

 - Vanilla / Basic Scan: It is another scanning technique that tries to connect all 65536 ports at a single attempt and time.
 It first sends an SYN flag, and once the SYN-ACK is received, it sends the ACK flag again back to the target system.

 - FTP Bounce Scan: It helps keep the anonymity and in scans by bouncing the sender's location through various FTP servers.

 - Sweep Scan: is used to ping the same port for scanning across a collective network for identifying which systems on the network are active.

 URL Filtering Technique

 URL filtering is a technique that limits the accessing of unwanted URLs by contrasting web traffic against a database for preventing employees from accessing unproductive, malicious, or harmful sites.
-Employees and users surf in different websites and many sites keep on redirecting its users who can ultimately drag the user to any phishing page or malicious site.
-Through the help of these users, cybercriminals can get their hands dirty by stealing beneficial information and degrade business productivity.
+Employees and users surf different websites, and many sites keep on redirecting its users, who can ultimately drag the user to any phishing page or malicious site.
+Through these users' help, cybercriminals can get their hands dirty by stealing beneficial information and degrade business productivity.
 Such unfettered employee activity can expose the organization to a comprehensive security threat.